Best Practices for Preventing Plagiarism

 Practice: Change/tweak assignments from term to term or for different sections.

-Rationale: If the assignment changes, student work from previous semesters will no longer meet the requirements of the assignment.
+Rationale: If the assignment changes, student work from previous semesters will no longer meet the requirements of the assignment, discouraging students from sharing work or making it easier to detect when this occurs.

 Practice: Ask students to select a topic that is timely or relevant to their personal lives.

-Rationale: Topics from recent headlines or related to personal details make it difficult for students to misrepresent others' ideas as their own.
+Rationale: Topics related to personal details make it difficult for students to misrepresent others' ideas as their own.
+Topics from recent headlines will mean that there are fewer possibilities to find pre-generated discussions.

 - Best Practices for Preventing Plagiarism